-Write to: Head of Operations, People United, Canterbury Innovation Centre, University Road, Canterbury CT2 7FG
+Write to: Business and Development Manager, People United, Canterbury Innovation Centre, University Road, Canterbury CT2 7FG

 Our site may, from time to time, contain links to and from the websites of our partner companies, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.